nbigaouette/memory/README.markdown

 to use and the library will halt when the limit is reached and {c,m}alloc_and_check() are called.

 A lookup table class is also present.
-It allow fast
+See the usage for examples.

 # Compilation